Immerse yourself in the nature and culture of Japan through the lens of art, architecture, design, cuisine, and gardens.

 There will be some free time to explore on one’s own in Omotesando with suggestions and assistance from your leaders or visit Yufuku, a renowned contemporary craft gallery in the neighborhood, before heading back for a for a rest.
 This is a lovely neighborhood for cherry blossoms, if the timing is right…

 After this immersion in Japanese traditions, we’re planning a celebratory Welcome Dinner during which we’ll enjoy (and learn about) the role seasonal cuisine in ancient and traditional culture.

 Today we’ll focus on contemporary Japanese art and culture, starting in the colorful Roppongi district, including dramatic architecture, public spaces, museums, contemporary crafts, and high technology.
-A special experience with be to meet with leaders of the Mori Art Museum, located atop a skyscraper, who will take us through their triennial survey of the Japanese art scene and we’ll have a spectacular view of the metropolis from one floor above, at the Tokyo City View observation deck.
+A special experience with be to meet with leaders of the Mori Art Museum, located atop a skyscraper, who will take us through their current exhibition and we’ll have a spectacular view of the metropolis from one floor above, at the Tokyo City View observation deck.

 Continuing on foot back at street level, we’ll follow the dazzling trail of public art in both Roppongi Hills and Tokyo Midtown.
 Another destination is 21_21 DesignSight, a cutting edge design museum conceived by Issey Miyake in a architecturally spectacular building designed by Tadao Ando.

 Nearby, we will be welcomed at the fabric design studio, Nuno, where traditional weaving techniques are combined with with new fibers and technologies to create the innovative textiles by Reiko Sudo and her design team.